syncliteio/SyncLite/README.md

 5. SyncLite DB (internally leveraging SyncLite Logger), creates a device stage directory at configured stage path with sqllogs created for each device.
 These device stage directories are continuously synchronized with SyncLite consolidator for consolidating them into final destination databases.

-6. Several such hosts, each running SyncLite DB, each of them creating several SyncLite databases/devices, can sychornize the databases in real-time with a centralized SyncLite consolidator, which aggregates the incoming data and changes, in real-time, into configured destination databases.
+6. Several such hosts, each running SyncLite DB, each of them creating several SyncLite databases/devices (i.e. embedded databases), can synchornize these embedded databases in real-time with a centralized SyncLite consolidator that aggregates the incoming data and changes, in real-time, into configured destination databases.

 # Running Integration Tests